ajwerner/fortune/REPORT.md

 As the algorithm progresses, it maintains a wavefront of parabolas often termed the "beachfront" line.

+When we encounter a new site, we detect where the parabola it defines will intersect the existing beachfront (i.e. which arc it will break).
+In that instant, the parabola is really just a vertical line shooting up into the beachfront.
+As the sweepline continues, the two new breakpoints that this site is responsible for will separate from that initial impact point on the beachfront.

-When two breakpoints collide along the beachfront line a vertex is added to the diagram.
+When two breakpoints (boundaries points of the parabolic arcs) collide along the beachfront line a vertex is added to the diagram.
+Two breakpoints colliding represents the removal of an Arc from the beachfront.
-This is called a CircleEvent because
+This is called a CircleEvent because it means that three of the points define a circle that contains no other points.
+The center of the circle then must be a vertex in the Voronoi diagram.
+These events are the only way vertices can be added to the diagram.

+The events are added to the event queue and the algorithm follows handling events as described in [Computational Geometry: Algorithms & Applications](http://www.amazon.com/Computational-Geometry-Applications-Mark-Berg/dp/3642096816) on pages 157-158.

 ### Data Structures